dgorbunov/UltimateGoal/readme.md

 ### 🤖  FTC Team 11100 We Are Robo's Codebase.

- - Our robot uses three wheel odometry as well as drive encoder localization.
+ - Our robot uses three wheel odometry and drivetrain encoders to localize our field position.
  - Our software is completely abstracted and utilizes many distributed classes that cleanup the code.
- - Instead of using a FSM for our autonomous, we utilize a helper class to run actions in a queue.
+ - Instead of using a FSM for our autonomous, we utilize a helper class to run actions in a threaded queue.
- - Most blocking hardware calls are multithreaded
+ - All blocking method calls are spawned on a new thread.
- - We use computer vision algorithms to align with the wobble goal
+ - We use OpenCV to detect the starter stack size, detect rolling rings, and detect the wobble goal.
- - We have a semi-automated teleop with automatic shooting for the goal and powershot.
+ - We have a semi-automated teleop that automatically angles our turret and calculates motor power values for the high goal and powershot.

+Won the Control Award in our Lexington Qualifier and the Innovate design award at MA States.

-⚡️Powered by Roadrunner, OpenRC, and FTCDashboard for ultra-fast compile times, quick changes, and precise motion profiling.
+⚡️Powered by OpenRC, Roadrunner, FTCDashboard, and RevExtensions.

 Written by [@dgorbunov](https://github.com/dgorbunov).

-#### To-Do:
-- Shoot from start position at auto
-- More TeleOp automation
-- Compound moves in Auto